krypto5863/Illusion.ObjectMap/README.md

 ### Install
-Just drop the DLL into bepinex/plugins
+Make sure you have the latest [IllusionModdingAPI](https://github.com/IllusionMods/IllusionModdingAPI) Then, just drop the DLL into bepinex/plugins